 This allowance, which represents the cost of funds used to finance construction, is capitalized as a component of the cost of the utility plant.
 The capitalization rate depends on the source of financing.
 The rate for construction financed with revenue bonds is based upon the interest cost of each bond issue less interest income.
-Construction financed on a short-term basis with the tax-exempt revolving credit agreement ("TERCA") or the taxable revolving credit agreement ("TRCA") is charged a rate based upon the projected average interest cost of the related debt outstanding.
-For the periods presented herein, the AFUDC rates for construction funded by revenue bonds varied from 0.6% to 3.5%.
-For construction financed on a short-term basis, the rate was 1.0% for 2022 and 2021.
+Construction financed on a short-term basis with the TERCA, or the TRCA is charged a rate based upon the projected average interest cost of the related debt outstanding.
+For the periods presented herein, the AFUDC rates for construction funded by revenue bonds varied from 0.6% to 5.0%.
+For construction financed on a short-term basis, the rate was 4.5% and 1.0% for 2023 and 2022, respectively.